Differential Privacy as a Causal Property: Introduction

-We start our analysis with the associative view using conditioning (Section~\ref{sec:dp-associative}).
+We start our analysis with the associative view, which uses conditioning (Section~\ref{sec:dp-associative}).
 We first consider conditioning upon all the data points instead of just the changed one.
-After dealing with some annoyances involving the inability to condition on zero-probability data points, we get a precise characterization of differential privacy (Definition~\ref{view:dp-utc}).
-However, this associative definition does not correspond well to the intuitive characterization of differential privacy's key consequences quoted above: whereas the above-quoted characterization refers to just the changed data point, the associative definition refers to them all, thereby blurring the characterization's focus on change.
+After dealing with some annoyances involving the inability to condition on zero-probability data points, we get a precise characterization of \DP{} (Definition~\ref{view:dp-utc}).
+However, this associative definition does not correspond well to the intuitive characterization $(*)$ of differential privacy's key consequences: whereas the above-quoted characterization refers to just the changed data point, this associative definition refers to them all, thereby blurring the characterization's focus on change.

-We next consider conditioning upon just the single changed data point.
-Doing so produces a stronger definition not implied by differential privacy (Definition~\ref{view:dp-ucb}).
-The definition is, however, implied with the additional assumption of independence between data points (Definition~\ref{view:dp-ica}).
-We believe this explains the feeling some have that differential privacy implicitly assumes such: to get the key characterization of differential privacy to hold appears to require such an assumption.
+Next, we modify the associative definition to condition upon just the single changed data point (Definition~\ref{view:dp-ucb}).
+The resulting definition prohibits more than an $\epsilon$ degree of correlation between the data point and the output, hereby limiting what can be learned about the data point.
+While this definition is not implied by \DP{} on its own, it is implied with an additional assumption of independence between data points (Definition~\ref{view:dp-ica}).
+We believe that this explains the claim found in some papers that \DP{} implicitly assumes independence.

-However, we go on to show that the assumption is not required when using a causal interpretation of the key consequence of differential privacy quoted above.
-After reviewing the key concepts of causal modeling (Section~\ref{sec:cause}), we first consider intervening upon all the data points (Section~\ref{sec:dp-causal-whole}).
-As before, referring to all data points produces a definition that characterizes differential privacy (Proposition~\ref{prp:dp-tc}) but without the intuitive focus on a single data point that we desire.
+However, we do not share this feeling since the independence assumption is not required to get \DP{} to imply the intuitive consequence $(*)$ quoted above when interpreting \emph{change} as a causal intervention instead of as associative conditioning.
+After reviewing the core concepts of causal modeling (Section~\ref{sec:cause}), we consider intervening upon all the data points (Section~\ref{sec:dp-causal-whole}).
+As with conditioning upon all the data points, a definition intervening on all the data points (Definition~\ref{dfn:dp-tc}) characterizes \DP{} (Proposition~\ref{prp:dp-tc}) but without the intuitive focus on a single data point that we desire.